Want to know our plans to cope with water shortage because of a drought?

 We all know it’s better to be well prepared in case of challenging circumstances.
-As part of our statutory requirements, at Anglian Water we’re updating our Drought Plan which details our response to potential droughts in our region.
+As part of our statutory requirements, at Anglian Water we are updating our Drought Plan which details our response to potential droughts in our region.

-We launched the public consultation on our draft Drought Plan 2019 on 22nd February 2019 for eight weeks, until 19th April 2019.
-We have considered all representations and have produced an updated version of the draft Drought Plan 2019 (“revised draft Drought Plan 2019”) as well as a Statement of Response which outlines the changes we have made to address the comments.
-This has been done within the statutory 15 weeks consultation timeframe.
+We launched the public consultation on our draft Drought Plan 2022 on 8th June 2021 for eight weeks, until 3rd August 2021.
+We have considered all representations and have produced an updated version of the draft Drought Plan 2022 (“revised draft Drought Plan 2022”) as well as a Statement of Response (SoR) which outlines the changes we have made to address the comments.
+This has been completed within the statutory 15-week consultation timeframe.

 We have to plan for the future – for a time when there will be more people, different weather patterns, warmer temperatures, and probably less rain.

-Drought Plan 2014
+Drought Plan 2019

 For reference the final documents from our current Drought Plan 2019 can also be found below: